LowellDennis/bt/README.md

     * Filters out extraneous "unversioned" files in status output
     * Allows source code to be updated easily
     * FUTURE: Assists in committing and "pushing" changes upstream
-* It implements CLEAN, and BUILD
+* It implements simple CLEAN, and BUILD commands
     * Command output is:
         * Automatically captured into log files
         * Output is scrubbed for ERROR and WARNING messages
-            * Only relavant ouput is shown on screen
+            * Only relevant output is shown on the screen
                 * Logfiles can be used if more details are needed
 * Can even send you a text message when the build completes